 - a drizzle of white chocolate

-- Have your sprinkles and toppings ready for dipping, a baking sheet lined with parchment paper, and all of the strawberries washed and dried before you begin melting the chocolate.
+- Prep your dipping and decorating station: Have your sprinkles and toppings ready for dipping, a baking sheet lined with parchment paper, and all of the strawberries washed and dried before you begin melting the chocolate.
 Your strawberry chocolate dunking workflow will go much more smoothly if everything is prepped in advance.

 - Dry the strawberries: Double-check that your strawberries are completely dry and free of moisture.
 This is very important in order for the chocolate to stick to the strawberries.

 - Melt the chocolate, stovetop directions: Place a heat-proof bowl over a pot of simmering water.
 Make sure that the bottom of the bowl is not touching the water.
 There should be a couple of inches of space between the water and the bowl.
 Place chocolate in the bowl.
 Continuously stir the chocolate as it's melting.
 Just before the chocolate has fully melted remove the bowl from the heat and continue stirring until all of the remaining chocolate bits have melted.
 Avoid overheating the chocolate because this can cause the chocolate to seize.